Zapier Monitoring Failed Zaps: 2026 Guide for SaaS Ops Teams

 Monitor Failed Zaps Using Zapier's Built-in Dashboard

-Zapier's Alerts page is in open beta (Source #17), but the task log remains your reliable source of truth.
-Pull it into a spreadsheet to track error frequency - this becomes your quarterly ops report, showing exactly where your automation investment needs attention.
+Pull your Zap history into a spreadsheet to track error frequency over time.
+This becomes your quarterly ops report, showing exactly where your automation investment needs attention.

 Set Up Real-Time Alerts and Notifications